How to disable WordPress heartbeat API to reduce CPU usage

 What is WordPress heartbeat API?

-The name Heartbeat comes from the fact that similar to a beating heart which generates a pulse the Heartbeat API also generates a pulse i.e. a tick which is associated with different actions which are performed periodically.
-Heartbeat API is JavaScript based and it allows WordPress to have cross communication between the server and browser.
-It was initially introduced in WordPress 3.6, it helps in post revision tracking, auto saving of posts while writing (that handy auto draft feature) and user session management.
+The name Heartbeat comes from the fact that similar to a beating heart which generates a pulse the Heartbeat API also generates a pulse i.e. a tick which is associated with different actions that are performed periodically.

 How does the Heartbeat API work?